 CONSIDER STORAGE AND INOCULANT OPTIONS AT HARVEST TIME

-If baling is not an option, make sure that the chopped maize is inoculated with a silage inoculant that contains Lactobacillus buchneri (e.g. Pioneer® brand 11C33 or 11CFT).
+If it is possible that the stack will be moved, make sure that the chopped maize is inoculated with a silage inoculant that contains Lactobacillus buchneri (e.g. Pioneer® brand 11C33 or 11CFT).
 Normally inoculants that contain Lactobacillus buchneri are used to extend the time before heating when silage is exposed to the air at feed-out time but they can also be used to help reduce the amount of heating when silage is moved from one storage structure to another.

 MOVING MAIZE SILAGE